hYe807n/hYe807n.github.io/about.md

 ***

-Blog created by DaeIn Lee on July 19.
-2018 in Vancouver,<br>
+Blog created by HaYeon Kim on Agust 15.
+2023 in Seoul,<br>
 based on the jekyll theme [Hydejack].

 ***